architect/arc.codes.next/src/docs/en/reference/runtime-helper-reference/arc.queues.md

 `arc.queues.subscribe(params, callback)`

 Used to define a lambda function that will act as a queue handler.
 Queue handlers are defined in your application's .arc file under the @queues pragma.
 The function code for the accompanying handler to each queued item should use arc.queues.subscribe to wrap the handler.
-For example, given the following .arc file snippet:
+For example, given the following app.arc file snippet:

 ```md
 @queues